Admit it. You’ve been there. There was this one time in which, even when you had the best of intentions, you wanted to fire a client.

 Scenario 3: The customer is constantly asking you to change your contract terms or rates that all your other customers agree with without a blink of an eye.

-In a case like the one in Scenario 2 you can try to generate a conversation instead of receiving orders.
-Let the client know that you’re an expert on your field and that you know what you’re talking about.
+In a case like the one in Scenario 2, you can try to generate a conversation instead of receiving orders.
+Let the client know that you’re an expert in your field and that you know what you’re talking about.
 If the client still refuses to listen, it might be time to let them go.

-If you’re experiencing a situation like the one in Scenario 3, I can propose you to discover why is the customer asking you to lower your rates.
-If they’re experiencing a hardship maybe you can adapt your terms so they’re convenient for both parts.
-Now, if they just want to pay less, I’d say that they don’t value what you offer so, they might not be a part of your target market.
+If you’re experiencing a situation like the one in Scenario 3, I can propose to you discover why the customer is asking you to lower your rates.
+If they’re experiencing hardship maybe you can adapt your terms so they’re convenient for both parties.
+Now, if they just want to pay less, I’d say that they don’t value what you offer, so they might not be a part of your target market.

 We are grateful about working with new clients.
 But we should be fair to them and to ourselves.
 If it seems that there are warning signs, maybe the best is to let them know that it’d be better to work with someone else.
 It might feel a little frustrating but it also means that we can focus on attracting the kind of clients we want to serve.